SarSanHer/Master-Thesis/GWAS.md

  **3.2 Divide Dataset**
- The dataset is divided in order to obtain a subdataset for validation.
-The samples collected for Valdecillas hospital are substracted from the whole and two new files are created using the following commands:
+ The dataset is divided in order to obtain a subdataset for training and another validation.
+The samples collected for Valdecillas hospital are substracted from the whole and two new files are created using R code.
+The characteristics of the phenotypic data, as well as the population structure, are analysed and compared to stablish the suitability of the split and reject the random split alternative.
+Prior this step, a phenotypics traits association had been carried out (go to phenotypeAnalysis.md).

-    # Commands
+    # Commands to extract patiens IDs from genotype data
+    cat trainCases.fam | awk '{print $2}' > trainIDs.txt
+    cat valCases.fam | awk '{print $2}' > valIDs.txt